Kostant relation in filtered randomized benchmarking for passive bosonic devices: Background

 where $\sigma(i)$ denotes a permutation of the value of $i$ according to $\sigma$.

 We illustrate the immanant using well-known cases, then present the first uncommon one.
-First, we provide a character table for the symmetric group \(\mathsf{S}_n\), the group of permutations with \(n\) elements.
+First, we provide a character table for \(\mathfrak{S}_2\) and \(\mathfrak{S}_3\).

-Then, using Eq.~\eqref{eq:immanant} and Table~\ref{tab:char-table}, for \(\mathsf{S}_2\) we have two immanants:
+Then, using Eq.~\eqref{eq:immanant} and Table~\ref{tab:char-table}, for \(\mathfrak{S}_2\), we have two immanants:

 Thus, these two quantities are already known.
-Next, for \(\mathsf{S}_3\) using the Table~\ref{tab:char-table}, we have the following immanants for a matrix \(U\):
+Next, for \(\mathfrak{S}_3\) using the Table~\ref{tab:char-table}, we have the following immanants for a matrix \(U\):

-The immanant in Eq.~\eqref{eq:imm-novel}, is the first immanant which is neither a permanent nor a determinant.
+The immanant of Eq.~\eqref{eq:imm-novel} is the first immanant which is neither a permanent nor a determinant.
 We conclude this comment on immanants by noting that there is now a Wolfram package~\cite{WolframImmanant} that computes these quantities, without having to look up a character table.
-In Theorem~\ref{thm:filter}, we use these non-determinant and non-permanent immanants in our filter procedure, where we show numerically how to perform the data-analysis.
+In Theorem~\ref{thm:filter}, we use these non-determinant and non-permanent immanants in our filter procedure, where we show numerically how to perform the data~analysis.

 The relation by Kostant refers to the fact that an immanant can be computed from the states with zero-weight of a given irrep~\cite{Kostan1995,Guise2016}.
-Computing the trace over the state with weight zero of a representation containing a single copy of the irrep is equal to the immanant~$\lambda$ of the fundamental representation. \begin{theorem}[Kostant relation~\cite{Kostan1995,deguise2018}] Let \(\imm_\kappa(U)\) denote the immanant of \(U\) corresponding to the partition~\(\kappa\), which is introduced in Eq.~\eqref{eq:immanant}.
+Computing the trace over the state with weight zero of a representation containing a single copy of the irrep is equal to the immanant~$\lambda$ of the fundamental representation. \begin{theorem}[Kostant relation~\cite{Kostan1995,deguise2018}] Let \(\imm_\intpartition(U)\) denote the immanant of \(U\) corresponding to the partition~\(\intpartition\), which is introduced in Eq.~\eqref{eq:immanant}.
 Then,